rocicorp/replicache/doc/setup.md

 You'll notice the JSON we're serving is a little different than our idealized schema above.

-The response from `replicache-pull` is actually a _patch_ — a series of changes that have happened on the server, and need to be applied to the client.
-Replicache applies them one-by-one, in-order.
+The response from `replicache-pull` is actually a _patch_ — a series of changes to be applied to the map the client currently has, as a result of changes that have happened on the server.
+Replicache applies the patch operations one-by-one, in-order, to its existing map.
 See [Pull Endpoint](TODO) for more details.

 Early in development, it's easiest to just return a patch that replaces the entire state with new values, which is what we've done here.
 Later in this tutorial we will improve this to return only what has changed.

 **Note:** Replicache forks and versions the cache internally, much like Git.
-You don't have to worry about local pending changes being clobbered by remote changes.
-Replicache ensures pending changes always supercede remote ones.
+You don't have to worry about changes made by the app to the client's map between pulls being clobbered by remote changes via patch.
+Replicache has a mechanism ensuring that local pending (unpushed) changes are always applied on top of server-provided changes (see [Local Mutations](#step-4-local-mutations)).
 Also, Replicache is a _transactional_ key/value store.
-So although the changes are applied one-by-one, they appear to the user (and your application's code) all at once because they're applied within the same transaction.
+So although the changes are applied one-by-one, they are revealed to your app (and thus to the user) all at once because they're applied within a single transaction.

 Start your app with `npm run dev`, and navigate to [http://localhost:3000/api/replicache-pull](http://localhost:3000/api/replicache-pull) to ensure it's working: